Special Educational Needs and Disabilities

 When outside agencies are working with your child, they report to school on how your child is doing.
 You will receive a copy of these reports with advice on how best to support your child.

 Parent workshops, such as, supporting your child at home, are available and the Pastoral Team supports families with training and parenting at home.

 What support will there be for my child's overall well-being?

 Swarcliffe Primary School and Nursery prides itself on having an inclusive, caring and supportive ethos.
 The school meets the emotional and social needs of children and families.
 We ensure that our children have the highest level of pastoral care possible.

 The school’s work to promote pupils’ personal development and welfare is outstanding.

 We have excellent partnerships with many agencies e.g. Barnardo’s, St Mary’s housing.
-We have a very caring and supportive pastoral team which consists of Mrs Butler, (Lead Practitioner for Inclusion), Mrs Donaldson, (SEN Support Teacher) Mrs Warren (Child Protection and Attendance, Parents, Nurture, Medical, Visual support,) Miss Williment (Nurture, Parents and behaviour) Miss Scarlett (Early years behaviour support, Speech and Language Therapist Teaching Assistant) Mrs Firth (Nurture, teaching and learning) Mrs Kendall (Place 2 Be Project Manager) The above team support families who would like additional support, either in school or at home.
+We have a very caring and supportive pastoral team which consists of Mrs Butler, (Lead Practitioner for Inclusion), Mrs Donaldson, (SEN Support Teacher) Mrs Warren (Child Protection and Attendance, Parents, Nurture, Medical, Visual support,) Miss Williment (Nurture and behaviour) Mrs Greig (Speech and Language Therapist Teaching Assistant) Mrs Firth (Nurture, teaching and learning) Mrs Chambell (Place 2 Be Project Manager) The above team support families who would like additional support, either in school or at home.

 Our school considers safeguarding and child protection procedures of paramount importance.
 All staff are trained in child protection procedures and the child protection policy is available to view on the website.
 All staff working in school are subject to Safer recruitment processes and checks whether they are new staff, supply staff, contractors, volunteers etc.